 Two children from one family lost the shoes they were wearing.
 They walked barefoot over a train track and rocks for miles, hoping to reach a country more welcoming of refugees.

-Hungary, a signatory to the 1951 Refugee Convention aimed at protecting refugees, has come under criticism for its handling of migrants and for erecting a razor-wire fence to stymie the flow.
+Hungary, a signatory to the 1951 Refugee Convention aimed at protecting refugees, has come under criticism for its handling of migrants and for installing a razor-wire fence to stop the flow.

-But the Hungarian government has said it is just trying to enforce European Union rules on the movement of migrants without proper documentation.
+Hungary has said it is just trying to enforce European Union laws on restricting migrants without proper documentation.

 CNN’s Lindsay Isaac, Arwa Damon at the Hungarian-Serbian border and Brian Walker in Atlanta contributed to this report.